CIBC-Internal/python/Doc/library/tracemalloc.rst

       If *cumulative* is ``True``, cumulate size and count of memory blocks of all frames of the traceback of a trace, not only the most recent frame.
-      The cumulative mode can only be used with *group_by* equals to ``'filename'`` and ``'lineno'``.
+      The cumulative mode can only be used with *key_type* equals to ``'filename'`` and ``'lineno'``.

       The result is sorted from the biggest to the smallest by: